-Where an Academic Appeal or Complaint is described as having been upheld this means that the FACP (or The Associate Director Academic Services (Quality) or the Associate Director (Postgraduate Research) or their nominee for Stage Two cases) has determined sufficient evidence exists that the necessary grounds have been met (e.g. that there is evidence of a bias or prejudice).
+Where an Academic Appeal or Complaint is described as having been upheld this means that the FACP (or the Head of Learning and Teaching or Head of the Postgraduate Research Service or their nominee for Stage Two cases) has determined sufficient evidence exists that the necessary grounds have been met (e.g. that there is evidence of a bias or prejudice).
 It is important to note that upholding an Academic Appeal does not necessarily imply a particular final outcome for the student.
 For example, a student may appeal a classification decision on the grounds of bias or prejudice.
 The FACP may find evidence of bias and prejudice and so uphold the Academic Appeal.
 The action prescribed by the FACP may be for the Board of Examiners to reconvene and the reconvened Board may still determine that, notwithstanding the outcome of the Academic Appeal, the degree classification itself remains appropriate.